 Carnival extends operations pause as cruise industry troubles persist

-Carnival Cruise Line said on Monday it has extended its pause in operations for North American voyages until Sept.
-30, as it determines how to safely resume service amid the COVID-19 pandemic.

-REUTERS: Carnival Cruise Line said on Monday it has extended its pause in operations for North American voyages until Sept.
-30, as it determines how to safely resume service amid the COVID-19 pandemic.
+NEW YORK: Carnival Cruise Line said on Monday it has extended its pause in operations for North American voyages until Sep 30, as it determines how to safely resume service amid the COVID-19 pandemic.

-Industry trade group Cruise Lines International Association (CLIA) said on Friday its ocean-going cruise line members, which include Carnival, Royal Caribbean Cruises Ltd , and Norwegian Cruise Line Holdings Ltd , would voluntarily extend their pause in operations from U.S. ports until Sept.
-15.
+Industry trade group Cruise Lines International Association (CLIA) said on Friday its ocean-going cruise line members, which include Carnival, Royal Caribbean Cruises Ltd , and Norwegian Cruise Line Holdings Ltd, would voluntarily extend their pause in operations from US ports until Sep 15.

 The cruise industry has taken a major hit from the novel coronavirus pandemic, with some of the earliest large clusters of COVID-19, the respiratory illness caused by the virus, occurring aboard cruise ships in which thousands of passengers and crew were packed in tight quarters.

-On March 14 the U.S. Centers for Disease Control and Prevention (CDC) issued a no-sail order for all cruise ships, which it subsequently extended to July 24.
+On Mar 14 the US Centers for Disease Control and Prevention (CDC) issued a no-sail order for all cruise ships, which it subsequently extended to Jul 24.

+To survive for months without revenue, the companies have issued debt and pursued additional funding.
+In May, Norwegian completed a US$2.4 billion fundraising through debt and equity offerings.

 The major cruise operators are not eligible to receive funding from the CARES Act, which was passed by Congress in March to address the economic fallout from the pandemic, because they are incorporated outside of the United States.